esciencecenter-digital-skills/green-digital-skills/modules/software-development-handson/exercises_codecarbon.md

 Let's now write a small Python driver to execute the computation and measure the energy consumption.

-We will start by importing the Python module needed.
+We will start by importing the Python modules needed.
 In a new python file (e.g. EDCodeCarbonTest.py), write the following:
 ```
 import random